-- Step 8 Independent of whether you chose express or custom in Step 6, next you must choose the Server Role, either Master, HA Master, Processing Server, Collection Server, or Interface Server, as shown in Figure 2-3, "Choose Server Role," then click Next.
+- Step 9 Independent of whether you chose express or custom in Step 7, next you must choose the Server Role, either Master, Processing Server, Collection Server, or Interface Server, as shown in Figure 2-3, "Choose Server Role," then click Next.
 The servers are as follows: - Master is the main server of ISC.
-Only one Master or HA Master is possible and it is required.
-It includes all the other servers: the Processing Server, Collection Server, and Interface Server. - HA Master is the same as a Master server but is configured to run in the SunTM high availability (HA) environment.
+Only one Master is possible and it is required.
+It includes all the other servers: the Processing Server, Collection Server, and Interface Server.